 I’m Bill Moore and I grew up in Norfolk, Virginia where I went to Granby High School.
 I attended University of Richmond for two years then transferred to University of South Carolina where I graduated with a BA in English Literature.
 I’ve taken fiction & writing courses at Rice, UNC, and by distance learning from the U. Iowa Workshop.

 For over 35 years I worked as a salaried technical writer and instructional media designer for various corporations in NC, TX, and FL.

-Under the name William P. Moore, I’ve written ten books (Amazon author page).
+Under the name William P. Moore, I’ve written several books (Amazon author page).
 Three are novels.
 My writing has appeared in print and online in various literary journals.
 I’m on LinkedIn and have a few blogs old and new scattered around out there.